FAQ

 Q4) Can you tell us more about your suppliers?

 Yes.
-On our website, you will find brief information about individual tea growers and processors.
+On our website, you will find brief information about individual tea growers and producers.
 We are currently preparing short profiles and more detailed information about their production.
-These insights should help increase awareness of tea geography and the processors behind your favorite teas.
+These insights should help increase awareness of tea geography and the producers behind your favorite teas.

 Q5) Aren’t you worried that competitors will try to steal your suppliers?